-Easthall Park have 695 properties available to rent in Easthall and Kildermorie, Easterhouse.
+Easthall Park have 695 properties available to rent in the Easthall and Kildermorie areas of Easterhouse.

-The stock ranges in size from a limited number of 1 apartments to the largest properties we have, 6 apartments.
-The stock is generally new or modernised and consists of flats, cottage, terraced, semi-detached properties and tenements.
+The stock is generally new or modernised and consists of flats, cottage type, terraced houses, semi-detached properties and tenements.

-Our housing stock is of high demand and we are in the difficult position where housing demand exceeds supply.
+Our housing stock is in high demand and we are often in the difficult position where demand for housing exceeds supply.

-We allocate our properties through a group plus points common allocation policy.
-Members include Calvay Housing Association, Gardeen Housing Association, Lochfield Park Housing Association and Wellhouse Housing Association.
+We have approximately 30 to 40 properties become available for let each year and we allocate our properties through a group plus points common allocation policy.
+The common housing register is made up of other members: Calvay Housing Association, Gardeen Housing Association, Lochfield Park Housing Association.

 Our common allocation policy

-We accept all individuals to our housing list as long as they are aged 16 or over.
-This does not however, as demand for our houses far exceeds supply, guarantee an offer of an Easthall Park tenancy.
+We accept all applicants to our housing list as long as they are aged 16 or over.
+However, this does not mean that we are always able to rehouse someone who is on the housing list as demand for our properties far exceeds supply.
+We have information available here Link to summary etc.

-For further information on our common allocation policy or the fair processing notice, please contact the office.
+For further information on our common allocation policy or the fair processing notice, please contact the Housing Officer.

 of statutory homeless households.